 Design of the SHAPE-trial

-The study is a multi-site, single-randomised, controlled, single-blinded trial with parallel arms.
-The intervention arm is compared with treatment as usual.
-It will evaluate the effectiveness of the educational programme for people with dementia combined with e-learning for their care partners.
-The SHAPE trial will include people over the age of 65 with mild to moderate dementia.
-They participants must have a care partner who is willing to participate as well.
+The study was a multi-site, single-randomised, controlled, single-blinded trial with parallel arms.
+The intervention arm was compared with treatment as usual.
+It evaluated the effectiveness of the educational programme for people with dementia combined with e-learning for their care partners.
+The SHAPE trial included people over the age of 65 with mild to moderate dementia.
+They participants had a care partner who was willing to participate as well.
 Read the full list of participation criteria

 Regulatory and ethical approvals

-The study will be conducted in accordance with the recommendations for physicians involved in research on human subjects adopted by the 18th World Medical Assembly, Helsinki 1964 and later revisions.
-The project has got the appropriate ethical and regulatory approval prior to commencement in the respective countries.
+The study was conducted in accordance with the recommendations for physicians involved in research on human subjects adopted by the 18th World Medical Assembly, Helsinki 1964 and later revisions.
+The project got the appropriate ethical and regulatory approval prior to commencement in the respective countries.
 This includes approvals from the following:

 - Regional Committees for Medical and Health Research Ethics (Norway)